Master of Arts in Teaching (MAT) Online

 Where should you send your application documents?

 What can you expect during the student-teaching experience?

 During your final semester, you will complete at least 540 student-teaching hours working in a local school as part of a clinical internship experience.

 - Student teaching requires a full-time commitment Monday through Friday from 7 a.m. to 4 p.m.
 Hours may vary depending on the school in which you are placed.

 - You will work under the supervision of a K-12 teacher as well as a university faculty member to fulfill university and state requirements.

 - If you are already a licensed K-12 teacher, you may be able to satisfy the internship requirement as part of your current position.
 Talk with our clinical internship coordinator or program director for more information.

 What are the tuition rates?

-Cost is $470/per credit hour or the current graduate student rate.
+Tuition for the 2017-18 academic year is $470/per credit hour.
+Tuition for the 2018-19 academic year is $495/per credit hour.
 Credit hours vary based on the program and anticipated licensure area.
 Degree programs are a minimum of 36 credit hours.
 Licensure-only programs are approximately 21 credit hours.